 There’s nothing like the smell of fresh air after a rain.
-Except, do you ever notice a musty smell when you step outside after the rains?
-If you do, there’s a good chance it’s mold, mildew and algae growing on your sidewalk like you see here (photo left).
-The problem can be worse where lawns have automatic watering systems (as we have pictured here) or on sidewalks in shady areas or on those that have plants and shrubs bordering them.
+But do you ever notice a musty smell when you step outside after the rains?
+If you do, there’s a good chance it’s mold and mildew, and likely algae growing on your sidewalk like you see here.
+The problem can be worse where lawns have automatic watering systems, on sidewalks in shady areas or and those that have plants and shrubs bordering them.

 The sidewalk above shows before and after cleaning with CWP ProClean POWER™ Cleaner Concentrate.
 That dark gray color is mold and mildew.
 Not only does it look bad and aggravate allergies, the mold and mildew eat minerals in the concrete eventually leading to the surface flaking off.

 The image on the right show how the sidewalk looked after spraying it with CWP ProClean POWER™ Cleaner Concentrate™.
 Notice that reddish color?
 It means that the cleaner is working.
 One of the interesting features of the CWP ProClean™ line of cleaners is they use special surfactants that are also ‘chemical markers’.
 The color means that mold is present on the concrete sidewalk.
 When CWP ProClean™ products are sprayed on the concrete, those ‘chemical markers’ react to mold and other fungi species, turning shades red or yellow, as the cleaning breaks down the contaminants.
 (Learn more about the Science behind CWP ProClean™ here.)

 Pressure Washer.
 If have one available, a pressure washer is a good option for rinsing, particularly if you have a bad mold and mildew problem.
 A pressure washing can flush out cleaner and contaminants from deep in the concrete.
 But be careful.
 Pressure washing will degrade the surface of concrete over time with repeated use.